nuletizia/CODINE-copula-estimator/CODINE_Keras/README.md

 To train and test CODINE on the Gaussian copula (AWGN channel, it estimates the copula density of the output y), use the following command
 > python CODINE_Gaussian.py

-To change the f-divergence, use the following command
+To change the $f$-divergence, use the following command
 > python CODINE_Gaussian.py --divergence GAN

 To change the dimension of the output (and so the dimension of the copula density), and the noise correlation coefficient, use the following command